silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/remove-a-user-s-access-to-an-account.md

 ---
-description: This article describes how to remove a user’s access to an account granted through an account, team, collection, or business hub.
+description: "This article describes how to remove a user’s access to an account granted through an account, team, collection, or business hub."
 intercom_id: 11565773
 ---